blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Returns

-Boolean
+`boolean`

 ### validateStoredCeramicSession

 #### Description

-Used to verify if there is an existing ceramic session set in Masca and if it's still valid.
-If this method returns `false`, session has to be set in order to use Ceramic!
+`validateStoredCeramicSession` checks if there is an existing ceramic session set in Masca and if it's still valid.
+If this method returns `false` , the session must be set to use Ceramic!

 ```typescript
 const response = await ethereum.request({